LaurenceKuhl/crisprseq/docs/usage/screening.md

 ### MAGeCK rra

 MAGeCK RRA performs robust ranking aggregation to identify genes that are consistently ranked highly across multiple replicate screens.
-To run MAGeCK rra, `--rra_contrasts` contains two columns : treatment and reference.
+To run MAGeCK rra, the file defined with the flag `--contrasts` contains two columns : treatment and reference.
 These two columns should be separated with a dot comma (;) and contain the `csv` extension.
 You can also integrate several samples/conditions by comma separating them.
 Please find an example here below :

 | treatment | reference |
 |-----------------------|-------------------|